Sustainability Fellowship

 Sustainability Fellows and Community-Engaged Learning

-Up to ten faculty receive a $500 award after completing the Sustainability Fellows workshop.
-Through discussions, site visits, and guest presentations, the workshop helps fellows develop partnerships with local agencies and organizations and engaged deeply with pedagogy and teaching that is inclusive, engaged, and research-led.
+Up to ten faculty receive a $1000 award after completing the Sustainability Fellows workshop.
+Through discussions and activities, site visits, and guest presentations, the workshop helps fellows develop partnerships with local agencies and organizations and engage deeply with pedagogy and teaching that is inclusive, engaged, and research-led.
 Some groups who have met with the workshop are:

-Fellows receive an additional $1000 award for submitting syllabi or curricular resources that have been substantially revised or newly created to incorporate local sustainability issues and community-engaged learning, as well as a brief reflection on their course outcomes and future goals.
-Fellows can also apply for funding to support and further their community partnerships and bring those projects to life.
+Fellows receive an additional $2000 award for summer work preparing to implement new pedagogy during the school year that will incorporate local sustainability issues and community-engaged learning.
+Sharing program-related syllabi or other materials and a brief closing reflection will be due in June 2025.
 Sustainability Fellows will also meet for lunches or receptions during the academic year to discuss their experiences and roadblocks, build community, and engage with previous cohorts.

 Faculty come from all disciplines, ranks, and experience levels.
 We especially encourage faculty with no previous experience integrating community partnerships into curricula or doing participatory action research to consider the fellowship.
 Interdisciplinary team applications are also encouraged and accepted, as are applicants from previous fellows.